 As a subcontractor minute taker, I work most days.
 The majority of my work is done at home.
 Once I have kids off to school/kindy, I usually settle down to begin my minute-taking work.
-This generally involves checking the meeting agenda and updating the minute taking template to show time, date and location of the meeting, attendance, and agenda items.
+This generally involves checking the meeting agenda and updating the minute taking template to show the time, date and location of the meeting, attendance, and agenda items.
 I then have a quick read through any meeting documents that have been uploaded along with the audio to get a sense of what the discussions are likely to entail.
 I refer to these documents throughout the course of the meeting, in much the same way as the meeting participants do.
 Then I listen to the meeting and note the salient points of discussion, the actions and the resolutions.

 On the occasions that I attend meetings (twice a month on average), I have to be a bit more organised about ensuring kids get to before and after school care/kindy and ensuring there is a meal ready for when we all arrive home!
-Although it require more time and organisation, I really like onsite minute-taking because it enables me to step into a professional environment on a regular basis and keeps me in touch with the world of business.
+Although it requires more time and organisation, I really like onsite minute-taking because it enables me to step into a professional environment on a regular basis and keeps me in touch with the world of business.